- harmon.ie Concept

 SharePoint and the Social Business

-New social capabilities in SharePoint 2010 enhance the social business experience of office workers.
+New social capabilities in SharePoint 2010 and 2013 enhance the social business experience of office workers.

 These powerful features help workers find relevant content within the organization in order to make better use of existing resources and expertise.

 But getting people to use these features is a ‘chicken and egg’ problem.
 For example, if users don’t rate documents, then searching for popular documents is not going to produce useful results.

 harmon.ie promotes the adoption of Yammer as well as SharePoint social features by making them easily accessible in the email window where typical business users spend their day.
 Specifically, harmon.ie creates ‘social documents’ by allowing people to rate, tag, and post notes directly within the context of the document itself.
 They can also update colleagues or micro-blog using Yammer directly from the email window.
 Furthermore, workers can then track document editing progress by receiving real-time document and social updates. harmon.ie also suggests colleagues based on all communication patterns, email, instant messaging, video conferencing, and document co-authoring partners.